Sometimes you just want an easy trip.

 And wash it all down with margaritas because everyone knows the tequila burns off all the calories. 😉 Of all the Playa del Carmen restaurants we tried, we really loved El Tapas & Company on Calle 10 Norte between 15th and 20th Avenues.

 7. Visit a Playa del Carmen adventure park.

 Hoping to zip line or swim in underground rivers?
 How about spelunking or rafting?
 Xplor is just outside of Playa and has a day packed with one thrill after another.
 Not to be confused with Xcaret, which if you’re an animal lover, should be avoided.
 See below about captive dolphins.

 Rio Secreto is only accessed with a guide.
 Explore dark caves as you wade through underground pools of water.
 Go for the adventure and be amazed by the intricately formed stalactites.

-8. Shop, eat and be merry on 5th Avenue.
+8. Shop, eat and be merry on 5th Avenue Playa del Carmen.